Vietnamese famine of 1944–1945: World War II

 When the war started, France was weakened.
 In East Asia, Japan began to expand and viewed French Indochina as a bridge into Southeast Asia and a means to isolate and further weaken the Nationalist government of China.
-In mid-1940, Metropolitan France was occupied by Nazi Germany and Japan increased pressure on France and entered French Indochina that September.
-Vietnam was pulled into a wartime economy, with France and Japan competing in administration.
+In mid-1940, Metropolitan France was occupied by Nazi Germany.
+Germany's Axis partner Japan then increased pressure on France and entered French Indochina that September.
+Vietnam was pulled into a wartime economy, with France and Japan competing in administration, often with Japan gaining the advantages.
 Japanese troops forced farmers to grow jute, instead of rice, thus depriving them of needed food, but France had already started the same policy to a smaller degree.
-The land set aside for growing staple crops such as maize and potatoes was decreased to make land for growing cotton, jute, and other industrial plants.
+The land set aside for growing staple crops such as maize and potatoes was decreased to make land for growing cotton, jute and other industrial plants.
 Because of the decreased land available for growing, harvests of staple crops decreased considerably.
 Crops were also exported to Japan.

 The militaries of both France and Japan forcibly seized food from farmers to feed their troops.
 By 1941, there were 140,000 Japanese troops in French Indochina in addition to the Vichy French forces.
-During the occupation the Allies made frequent air strikes against roads, warehouse and transportation facilities, which made the transport of rice from the south to the north extremely difficult.
-In the meantime, the puppet Vichy French civilian administration was dysfunctional and unable to distribute remaining food stocks to areas where needed.
-In March 1945, the Japanese ousted the Vichy administration and replaced it with the Japanese-sponsored Empire of Vietnam, headed by Trần Trọng Kim.
+During the occupation, the Allies made frequent air strikes against roads, warehouse and transportation facilities, which made the transport of rice from the south to the north extremely difficult.
+In the meantime, the Vichy civilian administration was highly corrupt, dysfunctional and unable to distribute remaining food stocks to areas where needed.

+In March 1945, the Japanese ousted the Vichy administration and replaced it with the Japanese-backed government of the Empire of Vietnam, headed by Trần Trọng Kim.
 While this new government increased efforts to alleviate the famine, the inadequate food supply and the hoarding of food by the Imperial Japanese Army made their efforts futile.

-Natural disasters

-In northern Vietnam, drought and pests caused the winter-spring harvest of 1944 to decrease by 20%.
-Then, a flood during the harvest season caused the crisis to occur, which led to famine in 1945.